Kayhanmohseni/Job-Market-Exploratory-Data-Analysis/README.md

 ### Project Overview

 This data analysis project aims to provide insights into the job market between the years 2020 to 2023.
-By analyzing the data provided for the job market during this time, we seek to find patterns,
+By analyzing the data provided for the job market during this time, we seek to find any patterns and compare industries and companies against each other.